List of City Hunter episodes

 City Hunter (シティーハンター, Shitī Hantā) is a Japanese manga series written and illustrated by Tsukasa Hojo.
-The series was adapted into an anime series produced by Sunrise, directed by Kenji Kodama and broadcast by Yomiuri Television.
+The series was adapted into an anime series produced by Sunrise, directed by Kenji Kodama and broadcast by Yomiuri TV, Nippon Television and their affiliates.

 A total of 51 episodes aired from April 6, 1987 to March 28, 1988.
 "Ai yo Kienaide" by Kahoru Kohiruimaki was the opening theme for Episodes 1–26, while "Go Go Heaven" by Yoshiyuki Osawa was used for the remaining episodes.
 The ending theme for all 51 episodes was "Get Wild" by TM Network; "Get Wild" and a later 1989 remix sold a combined 515,010 singles in Japan.